-The recording of the meeting must be a complete and unedited recording of all open portions of the meeting from the commencement of the meeting through the adjournment of the meeting, and must be properly labeled and identified with the date, time, and place of the meeting. (§ 52-4-203(3)).
-The audio recording of a board meeting for public comment on a proposed tax increase or bond measure must be in digital form. (§ 59-1-1605(4).)
+The meeting recording must be a complete and unedited recording of all open portions of the meeting from the commencement of the meeting through the adjournment of the meeting and must be properly labeled and identified with the date, time, and place of the meeting. (§ 52-4-203(3)).
+A digital audio recording must be made of a board meeting for public comment on a proposed tax increase or bond measure. (§ 59-1-1605(4).)